Ilya Ivashka: 2022: Top 40, US Open fourth round

-2023-2025: Loss of form, hiatus, comeback
+2023-2026: Hiatus, return to Tour, back to top 250

-Ivashka started his 2023 season at the Australian Open.
-He lost in the first round to 32nd seed Botic van de Zandschulp.
+Ivashka started his 2023 season at the Australian Open but lost in the first round to 32nd seed Botic van de Zandschulp.

-In February, Ivashka played at the Dallas Open.
-He was defeated in the first round by American wildcard Jack Sock.
+In February, Ivashka played at the Dallas Open where he was defeated in the first round by American wildcard Jack Sock.
 At the Delray Beach Open, he was beaten in the first round by the ninth seed J. J. Wolf.

 In Doha, he lost in the first round to eighth seed Botic van de Zandschulp.
 At the Dubai Championships, he fell in the first round of qualifying to Alexander Shevchenko.

-In March, he competed at the BNP Paribas Open.
-He got his first win of the season by beating Roman Safiullin.
+In March, he competed at the BNP Paribas Open and got his first win of the season by beating Roman Safiullin.
 He won his second-round match when his opponent, 28th seed Botic van de Zandschulp, had to retire.
 In the third round, he lost to fifth seed, world No. 6, and eventual finalist, Daniil Medvedev, in three sets.
 At the Miami Open, he was defeated in the second round by third seed, world No. 4, and previous year finalist, Casper Ruud.

-Ivashka started his clay court season at the Monte-Carlo Masters.
-Making it past qualifying, he beat 2021 semifinalist, Dan Evans, in the first round.
+Ivashka started his clay court season at the Monte-Carlo Masters and after making it past the qualifying stage, he defeated 2021 semifinalist, Dan Evans.
 He lost in the second round to ninth seed and world No. 12, Karen Khachanov.
 At the Barcelona Open, he was defeated in the first round by Nuno Borges.
 In Madrid, he was eliminated from the tournament in the first round by Albert Ramos Viñolas.
 At the Italian Open, he was beaten in the first round by 2008 finalist Stan Wawrinka.
 At the BNP Paribas Primrose Bordeaux, he lost in the first round to seventh seed and eventual finalist, Tomás Martín Etcheverry.
 Ivashka played his final tournament before Roland Garros at the Geneva Open.
 He beat eighth seed, Adrian Mannarino, in the second round.
 He lost in his quarterfinal match to second seed and world No. 9, Taylor Fritz.
 He lost in the first round at the 2023 French Open but recorded a win at the 2023 Wimbledon Championships over Federico Coria before losing to 21st seed Grigor Dimitrov.

+In 2025, Ivashka returned to the ITF Tour after a year of inactivity.

+He entered the qualifying competition at the 2026 Grand Prix Hassan II in Marrakech, Morocco but lost in the first round to Nicolai Budkov Kjær.